keymetrics/docker-pm2/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for taking the time to open an PR for restify!
+Thank you for taking the time to open an PR!
 If this is your first time here, welcome to our community!
 When asking for help here, keep in mind most of us are volunteers contributing our daily work back to the community at no cost (and often for no reward).
 Please be respectful!